BranchMetrics/branch-deep-linking-public-api/README.md

     calculation_type: "Whether the referral code can be applied indefinitely, or only once per user",
     location: "Whether to reward the creator of the referral code or the one what applies it" }

+### Campaign Conversion API

+#### Endpoint

+    POST /v1/analytics/campaign-conversion/
+    Content-Type: application/csv

+#### Parameters

+**app_id** _required_
+: The id of the originating app.

+**user_id** _required_
+: The dashboard user id.
+This will be sent to you by the Branch team to give you access to this API.

+**start_date** _optional_
+: The date for the earliest values to be included in the analysis.
+Refers to the date the link was created.

+**end_date** _optional_
+: The date for the most recent values to be returned.
+Refers to the date the link was created.

+#### Returns

+If the required parameters are provided and properly formatted, and the optional parameters are properly formatted, the response is of the form:

+    campaign,numberOfLinks,clicks,opens,installs,conversionRate

+The first row will look exactly like this.
+You should treat this as the header row.
+Subsequent rows will have values.
+Numerical values (i.e. numberOfLinks,clicks,opens,installs,conversionRate) default to 0.
+The response will also likely include a row with campaign `[no name]` that indicates the results from all links without a campaign specified.